 Look familiar?
 Job seekers would use a resume objective to signal to an employer what they were looking for and often include it at the top of their resume right under their contact information.

-Why does the Resume Objective Have to Go When Making a Career Change?
+Why Do You Need a New Resume Intro When Making a Career Change?

 Also, often your resume is paired with a cover letter which will allow you more space to explain your “why.”
 Why this company, why this role, why are you a good fit?